Lexogen-Tools/idemuxcpp/README.md

    comas ``,,``).
 6. If your i5 has been sequenced as reverse complement, enter the reverse complement sequences in the sample sheet and use the ``--i5-rc`` option!
+   If you are not sure, you can also use the ``--auto-detect`` option as alternative.

 See [below](#sample-sheet-examples). for more showcases of sample/barcode combinations that are *allowed* or